 Truly is always changing things up.

 Truly originally came in three flavors: Colima Lime, Grapefruit & Pomelo, and Pomegranate.
 Today, Truly boasts more than a dozen flavors, with such recent additions as Watermelon and Kiwi available in its Tropical Variety Pack.
-It also plans to launch Truly Hard Seltzer Lemonade in 2020.
+It also launched Truly Hard Seltzer Lemonade in 2020.

 Additionally, Truly reformulates its recipes, recently announcing the revamp of 13 labels.
 The goal, according to the announcement, was to make the lightly boozy seltzer “even more crisp, clean, and refreshing,” as well as “more drinkable with no lingering bitterness.”
 In other words: as little like beer as possible.